huangli712/ACFlow/docs/src/man/param.md

 >
 > Here, `MaxEnt` means the maximum entropy method.
 The `MaxEnt` solver can be used to treat the correlators in Matsubara frequency or imaginary time axis.
 If `solver = "MaxEnt"`, then the `[MaxEnt]` block must be available in the configuration file.
 >
+> `BarRat` means the barycentric rational function approximation.
+The `BarRat` solver can be used to treat the correlators in Matsubara frequency axis only.
+If `solver = "BarRat"`, then the `[BarRat]` block must be available in the configuration file.
+>
 > `NevanAC` means the Nevanlinna analytical continuation.
 The `NevanAC` solver can be used to treat the fermionic correlators in Matsubara frequency.
 Note that this solver is extremely sensitive to the noise level of the input data.
 >
->`StochAC` means the stochastic analytic continuation method (K. S. D. Beach's algorithm).
+> `StochAC` means the stochastic analytic continuation method (K. S. D. Beach's algorithm).
 The `StochAC` solver can be used to treat the correlators in Matsubara frequency or imaginary time axis.
 If `solver = "StochAC"`, then the `[StochAC]` block must be available in the configuration file.
 >
 > `StochSK` means the stochastic analytic continuation method (A. W. Sandvik's algorithm).
 The `StochSK` solver can be used to treat the correlators in Matsubara frequency or imaginary time axis.
 If `solver = "StochSK"`, then the `[StochSK]` block must be available in the configuration file.
 >